 This gave me a window of about 16 hours of fasting (including type asleep) and a window of 8 hours to get all my calories in.
 I kept with the three-meal plan for the time being, but at some point, I will transition to only two meals per day.

-Because of Keto’s way, you don’t really feel the hunger fatigue you get when you are on carbs.
+Because of Keto’s way, you don’t really feel the hunger fatigue you get on carbs.
 It’s actually quite easy to go without any food until 12 pm, something I haven’t been able to do in the past, and my wife can attest to my levels of “hangryness”… But this time around, I found it quite easy.
 But that first few days of doing it… Damn, that was hard!

 The way you break the fast is also important.
 There’s a science behind the way that allows you to reap the most benefits out of it.
 This is how I do it: